canzarlab/hali/README.md

 ## Installing Hali ##

 All dependencies are bundled with Hali.
+In particular, Hali implements its own non-linear solver and does not rely on any external (I)LP solver.
 To ```convert``` different input formats accepted by Hali you need to additionaly install Boost graph library.
 To build Hali, simply run

 ```